-The HPC-Stack is a repository that provides a unified, shell script-based build system for building the software stack required for numerical weather prediction (NWP) tools such as the Unified Forecast System (UFS) and the Joint Effort for Data assimilation Integration (JEDI) framework.
-View the HPC-Stack documentation here.
+HPC-Stack is a repository that provides a unified, shell script-based build system for building the software stack required for numerical weather prediction (NWP) tools such as the Unified Forecast System (UFS) and the Joint Effort for Data assimilation Integration (JEDI) framework.
+It is being phased out in favor of spack-stack.
+HPC-Stack documentation is available, but the repository and documentation is rarely updated since it is being deprecated.